frederic-perez/AmE-dictionary/dictionary.md

 __bombastic__ _adj_ To be bombastic is to be full of hot air — like a politician who makes grand promises and doesn't deliver.
 What does cotton padding have to do with the word bombastic?
 Bombast was cotton padding or stuffing in the 1500s.
 Bombastic evolved as an adjective to describe something (or someone!) that is overly wordy, pompous, or pretentious, but the adjective is most often used to describe language (speech or writing).
 Still not seeing the connection to cotton padding?
 Think of writing or speech that is overly padded and you'll understand how the meaning came about.
 __bombsights__
 __bon ton__
-__bona fide__ _adj_ :three: Something bona fide is the real deal, the real McCoy, genuine — it's not a fake or a counterfeit.
+__bona fide__ _adj_ :four: Something bona fide is the real deal, the real McCoy, genuine — it's not a fake or a counterfeit.
 We talk about things being bona fide when we're interested in how real or genuine they are.
 A counterfeit hundred dollar bill is not bona fide.
 When you earn your college diploma you're a bona fide college graduate.
 If you spend your whole life studying music, you're a bona fide musician.
 The opposite of bona fide is fake.
-We also say people make a bona fide effort: they're making a true, sincere attempt to do something. __1__ Not counterfeit or copied. __2__ Undertaken in good faith.
+We also say people make a bona fide effort: they're making a true, sincere attempt to do something. _The Cougars might be a bona fide contender for the national championship._ __1__ Not counterfeit or copied. __2__ Undertaken in good faith.
 __bondage__
 __bone > funny bone__ (funny bones) :two: _n Informal_ The part of the elbow over which passes the ulnar nerve, which may cause numbness and pain along the forearm and hand if knocked. _She banged her funny bone on the doorpost._
 __bone chip__ _The horse will have surgery to remove a bone chip in his left front ankle._